motebus/ultrabook/Ultranet Apps/fBuilder/Readme.md

 # fBuilder User Guide
-Url: [run](https://run.ypcloud.com) -> login -> choose "fbuilder" then click "go" to start
+URL - [run](https://run.ypcloud.com) -> login -> choose "fbuilder" then click "go" to start

 ## Introduction
-Flow Builder (fBuilder) is a low-code programming environment developed by YPCloud, and modelled off IBM’s Node-RED.When you launch a flow, the message travels down the chain of nodes until it reaches the end, with the output of one node being the input of the following node.
+Flow Builder (fBuilder) is a low-code programming environment developed by YPCloud, and modelled off IBM’s Node-RED.

+When you launch a flow, the message travels down the chain of nodes until it reaches the end, with the output of one node being the input of the following node.

 ## [UI Introduction](https://github.com/motebus/ultrabook/blob/main/Ultranet%20Apps/fBuilder/UI%20introduction.md)